-The Computing Curriculum at Unsworth Primary School is designed to develop children’s ability to:
+Through the Computing Curriculum at Unsworth Primary School our intent is to develop children’s ability to:

 - Understand and apply the fundamental principles and concepts of computer science, including abstraction, logic, algorithms and data representation.